SukritBagaria/Hotel-Management-System/README.md

 # Hotel-Management-System
-Hotel room and guest management system using Object Oriented programming and CSV file handling concepts in C++
+Hotel room and guest management system with 2 different versions: one based on CSV file handling in C++ and one based on MySQL for C++.

-- An easy to use system that can be used by anyone with minimal training.
+- Easy to use system that can be used by anyone with minimal training.
 - Functionalitites include:
   1. Adding or modifying rooms.
   2. Searching for unoccupied rooms.